siyryu/Awesome-Waitlist/README.md

 - [OpenSea](https://opensea.io/waitlist) - A new OpenSea is coming.
 December 2024.
 - [Anime.com](https://www.anime.com/) - A new way to anime.
 Developed by Azuki in partnership with Aniplex of America and Arbitrum Foundation, bringing web3 innovation to anime content, gaming, and collectibles.
 Features community-driven development and blockchain integration.
+- [.sonic](https://get.unstoppabledomains.com/sonic-waitlist/) - Unstoppable Domains has partnered with Sonic Labs to offer .sonic domains, providing users with unique digital identities within Sonic’s high-speed blockchain ecosystem.
+By joining the waitlist, you can secure your preferred .sonic domain before its public release. ￼

 ## Contributing